 Books are unlike most passive income activities because a manuscript can generate three separate income streams, i.e., paperback, e-book, and audiobook revenues.
 I see hundreds of self-published authors offer readers one or two book formats, but very few offer all three.
 I began offering audiobooks last year and have already made hundreds of sales (and passive income from the ACX bounty program).

 E-books are one way to package and sell information, but the ascent of online video arguably yields a more engaging approach.
 The popularity of e-learning has led to a $100 billion industry, and companies including Codeacademy, Coursera, CreativeLive, Treehouse, and many others are taking advantage of it.

 Earning royalties from books is no different than earning royalties from courses.
 However, creating excellent courses does require more technical know-how regarding video production and content delivery.
 For example, will you appear on camera or do voiceovers?

 Online instructors have two legitimate self-publishing options, that is, Skillshare and Udemy.
 On these platforms, you would create an account and go through the motions of setting up your course.
 Teaching opportunities exist on CreativeLive, Lynda, and Pluralsight, but these aren’t self-publishing platforms per se.
 You must apply and inquire about creating classes on these websites.

 Business Insider has published the highest-paid YouTube Stars of 2017, which highlights how much the top YouTubers are making.
 At the high end, a twenty-six-year-old was pulling in $16.5M in pretax profit and rounding out the list was a superwoman who brought in $10.5M.
 These impressive figures excite me despite the constant demonetization news surrounding YouTube.
-YouTubers earn residual income through:
+YouTubers can earn money in several ways:

 - Ad revenue